temporalio/temporal-polyglot/README.md

 ## Temporal Simple Polyglot example

 This demo shows:
-* How ho signal a Go Workflow from a Java workflow (and vice versa)
+* How to signal a Go Workflow from a Java workflow (and vice versa)
 * How to invoke an Activity written in Go from a Workflow written in Java (and vice versa)
 * How to query a Go Workflow from a Java Activity (and vice versa)